 While it is possible to take a DC Summer Session course while enrolled in a DC Summer Institute, keep in mind that if you are enrolled in an Institute, your coursework and assignments will be completed at an accelerated pace.

-In general, classes are held at the William & Mary Washington Center, located in the Carnegie Endowment for International Peace Building at 1779 Massachusetts Avenue, NW in the Dupont Circle area of downtown Washington.
+In general, classes are held at the William & Mary Washington Center.
 However, many classes will take place on-location around DC as well.

 William & Mary accommodates students with disabilities in accordance with federal laws and university policy.
 Any student who feels they may need an accommodation based on the impact of a learning, psychiatric, physical, or chronic health diagnosis should contact Student Accessibility Services staff at 757-221-2512 or at email@example.com to determine if accommodations are warranted and to obtain an official letter of accommodation.
 For more information, please visit www.wm.edu/sas.